 - Support and assist animal care managers

-- Associate or Bachelor’s degree or an equivalent combination of education and experience.
+- Associate or Bachelor’s degree and at least 4 years of paid animal experience (with 3 years in a laboratory animal setting), or an equivalent combination of certification, education and experience providing animal care.

 - Demonstrated leadership ability